Muntz metal

 Muntz metal (also known as yellow metal) is an alpha-beta brass alloy composed of approximately 60% copper, 40% zinc and a trace of iron.
 It is named after George Fredrick Muntz, a metal-roller of Birmingham, England, who commercialised the alloy following his patent of 1832.

 The alloy must be worked hot and is used today for corrosion-resistant machine parts.
 Alpha-beta (also called duplex) metals contain both the α and β phases.
 The α phase refers to a crystal structure that is face-centered cubic, while the β phase is body-centered cubic.

 Its original application was as a replacement for copper sheathing on the bottom of boats, as it maintained the anti-fouling abilities of the pure copper at around two thirds of the price.
 It became the material of choice for this application and Muntz made his fortune.
-It was found that copper would gradually leach from the alloy in sea water, poisoning any organism that attempted to attach itself to a hull sheathed in the metal.
+It was found that copper prevented any organism that attempted to attach itself to a hull sheathed in the metal.
 Thus, it was also used to sheathe the piles of piers in tropical seas, as a protection against teredo shipworms, and in locomotive tubes.
 After successful experimentation with the sheathing Muntz also took out a patent for bolts of the same composition.
 These too proved a success as they not only were cheaper but also very strong and lasted longer.
 A notable use of Muntz metal was in the hull of the Cutty Sark.